 Figure 35-25 (Example of an AP assisted medium synchronization recovery procedure) provides an illustration of the AP assisted medium synchronization recovery procedure, where AP 2 and AP 3 are requested to help STA 2 and STA 3 that have lost medium synchronization to transmit a frame, respectively.
 In this example, for the non-AP MLD, link 1 and link 2 are an NSTR link pair, link 1 and link 3 are an NSTR link pair, and link 2 and link 3 are a STR link pair.
-At the beginning, STA 1 transmits Data frames to AP 1, while transmitting the AAR Control subfield carried in the Data frames to AP 1, requesting AP 2 and AP 3 to provide the medium synchronization recovery service to help STA 2 and STA 3 transmit uplink frames, respectively.
-In this case, the bits corresponding to link 2 and link 3 in the AAR Control subfield are set to 1.
+At the beginning, STA 1 transmits Data frames to AP 1, while transmitting the (#11587)LI Control subfield of subtype AAR carried in the Data frames to AP 1, requesting AP 2 and AP 3 to provide the medium synchronization recovery service to help STA 2 and STA 3 transmit uplink frames, respectively.
+In this case, the bits corresponding to link 2 and link 3 in the (#11587)LI Control subfield (#11587)of subtype AAR are set to 1.
 Because of the interference caused by the transmission from STA 1, STA 2 and STA 3 lose medium synchronization.
 Then STA 2 and STA 3 start the MediumSyncDelay timer at the end of the transmission of STA 1.
 After receiving Data frames at AP 1, AP 2 and AP 3 transmit Trigger frames to STA 2 and STA 3, soliciting uplink frames transmission, respectively, after receiving Data frames at AP 1.
 Once STA 2 and STA 3 successfully receive these Trigger frames they can recover medium synchronization.